-Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for permanent adoption, after expiration of the required 60-day comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the May 6-9, 2019 Regents meeting.
+The proposed amendment was presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as an emergency action at the January 2019 meeting of the Board of Regents, effective January 15, 2019.
+Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for permanent adoption, after expiration of the required 60-day comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the May 6-7, 2019 Regents meeting.
 Furthermore, pursuant to SAPA 203(1), the earliest effective date of the proposed rule, if adopted at the May meeting would be May 22, 2019, the date the Notice of Adoption would be published in the State Register.
+However, the January emergency rule will expire on April 15, 2019.
+If the rule were to lapse, it would impede the ability of certified pharmacy interns to continue to administer immunizations to the public, which would adversely impact the public's access to immunizations against several diseases, including, but not limited to, seasonal influenza.
+It would further impede the ability of certified pharmacy interns to gain valuable hands on clinical experience by administering immunizations to the public.

-Therefore, emergency action is necessary at the January 2019 meeting for the preservation of the public health and general welfare in order to immediately conform the Regulations of the Commissioner of Education to the requirements of Chapter 359, which is already in effect, to, inter alia, authorize the administration of immunizations by a pharmacy intern, certified to administer immunizations, after completing required training, under the immediate and personal supervision of a licensed pharmacist certified to administer immunizations, in order to improve the public's access to immunizations and provide certified pharmacy interns with valuable hands on clinical experience.
+Therefore, emergency action is necessary at the April 2019 meeting for the preservation of the public health and general welfare in order to continue to implement

+Chapter 359, which is already in effect, to, inter alia, authorize the administration of immunizations by a pharmacy intern, certified to administer immunizations, after completing required training, under the immediate and personal supervision of a licensed pharmacist certified to administer immunizations, in order to improve the public's access to immunizations and provide certified pharmacy interns with valuable hands on clinical experience.

-It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the May 2019 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rule makings.
+It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the May 6-7, 2019 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rule makings.